 Introduction

 Oral Medicine is a unique discipline within dentistry that focuses on the diagnosis and non-surgical management of orofacial disease.
 The Oral Medicine Department at the University of Washington strives to be a global leader in the diagnosis and management of disorders in the orofacial complex whose treatment may fall between medicine and dentistry.
+The department has been established for over 50 years any has trained many graduates whom have gone on to become program directors, department chairs or other senior administrators, examiners on the American Board of Oral Medicine, and internationally respected clinicians, researchers and leaders in Oral Medicine.

 Training in Oral Medicine combines elements of both dental and medical education to enable graduates to provide holistic care for patients with orofacial disorders, oral manifestations of systemic disease, orofacial complications of medical therapies, and other medical complexities that affect the delivery of traditional dental care.